 3. Personally Identifiable Information.

-Further, effective January 1, 2012, Civil Code Section 1798.29 (e), requires any agency that is required to issue a security breach notification to more than 500 California residents as a result of a single breach to electronically submit a sample copy of the breach notification, excluding any personally identifiable information, to the Attorney General.
+Further, Civil Code Section 1798.29 (e) requires any state entity that is required to issue a security breach notification to more than 500 California residents, as a result of a single breach, to electronically submit a sample copy of the breach notification, excluding any personally identifiable information, to the Attorney General.
 The Attorney General’s procedures for sample submission are available on its website at: http://oag.ca.gov/ecrime/databreach/reporting.
 See SIMM 5340-C for instructions and process.

-Depending upon the nature of the incident and the assets affected by the incidents, the agency may be required to submit the following additional written reports to other state agencies:
+Depending upon the nature of the incident and the assets affected by the incidents, the entity may be required to submit the following additional written reports to other state entities:

 Questions and Contacts